cloudfoundry/docs-bosh/content/create-release.md

 For each job, update the `spec` file with template names.

+### Testing job templates {: #testing-templates}

+Job templates are rendered by the BOSH director during a `bosh deploy` operation.
+The ERB templates are rendered in the Ruby runtime of the BOSH director.
+This means that changes within the BOSH director can affect the ability to render the templates.

+It's recommended to validate the templates successfully render using the most recent BOSH director.
+A shared Concourse task can be used to perform a dry run deployment of a BOSH release.
+Documentation for the task can be found in the [task yaml](https://github.com/cloudfoundry/bosh/blob/main/ci/tasks/shared/test-release-template-rendering.yml).
+If Concourse is unavailable, it should be possible to adapt the testing process to run within Docker.

+The tests use a provided set of BOSH deployment manifests.
+Your templates may have branching logic within them so multiple manifests may be needed to ensure all paths are properly exercised.

 ### Commit {: #commit-one }

 You have now created one or more job skeletons; this is a good time to commit.